What do we mean by Predatory Dumping?

 The South African national competition tribunal immediately sprang into action.
 It imposed a series of restrictive and corrective measures to take full control of the deal.
-The merger had led to a loss of work for over 500 workers of Massmart.
+The merger led to a loss of work for over 500 workers at Massmart.
 It reinstated those workers back to their work.
 And ensuring that no one lost their jobs as a result of the merger.
-The tribunal made the merged entity create an R100 million program for compulsory purchase from local suppliers of South Africa to ensure the creation of local jobs, localization and industrial development.
+The tribunal made the merged entity create an R100 million program for compulsory purchase from local suppliers of South Africa to ensure the creation of local jobs, localization, and industrial development.

 Quiz on Predatory Dumping